Adam-Behun/data-engineering-program/week-6-stream-processing/notes.md

 Avro
 - data serialization format making producers and consumers compatible
 - Avro is the communication layer between them
-- reads as simple as json for human but the date is in binary format so it is really efficient
+- reads as simple as json for human but the data is in binary format so it is really efficient for computers